Three things that delay IBS recovery & what to do about them

 But please do not give up!

 Over the years, I have seen amazing strength and determination in so many people.
-Once they begin to see and understand the problems of negative expectations, low energy levels, and the power of belief, they begin to see how to change things.
+Once they begin to understand the problems of negative expectations, low energy levels, and the power of belief, they start to see how to change things.

 And many of them do, getting stronger, controlling their thinking and feelings and ultimately the IBS symptoms reduce, become less severe, less frequent, and that has to be good!